Sundar0989/EndtoEnd---Predictive-modeling-using-Python/README.md

 4) Variable Selection
 5) Model
 6) Performance Tuning
-7) Final Model and Performance Tuning
+7) Final Model and Model Performance
 8) Save Model for future use
 9) Score New data